19th-century Dutch literature: The Movement of 1880

-In November 1881 Jacques Perk (born 1860) died, a young poet who had done no more than publish a few sonnets in a journal published by Vosmaer.
+In November 1881 Jacques Perk (born 1860) died, a young poet who had done no more than publish a few sonnets in a journal De Nederlandsche Spectator published by Vosmaer.
 He was no sooner dead, however, than his posthumous poems, and in particular a cycle of sonnets called "Mathilde", were published (1882) and awakened extraordinary emotion.
 Perk had rejected all the formulas of rhetorical poetry, and had broken up the conventional rhythms.
 There had been no music like his heard in Holland for two hundred years.

 A group of young men collected around his name.
 They were joined by a poet-novelist-dramatist somewhat older than themselves, Marcellus Emants (1848–1923).
 Emants had written a symbolical poem called "Lilith" in 1879 that had been stigmatised as audacious and meaningless; encouraged by the admiration of his juniors, Emants published in 1881 a treatise in the form of a novel in which the first open attack was made on the old school.

 The next appearance was that of Willem Kloos (1857–1938), who had been the editor and intimate friend of Perk, and who now undertook to lead the army of rebellion.
 His violent attacks on recognized authority in aesthetics began in 1882 and created a considerable scandal.
 For some time the new poets and critics found a great difficulty in being heard as all the channels of periodical literature were closed to them, but in 1884 the young school founded a review, De Nieuwe Gids ("The New Guide"), which was able to offer a direct challenge to De Gids ("The Guide"), the old guard's periodical.
 The new movement was called Tachtigers or "Movement of (Eighteen-)Eighty", after the decade in which it arose.
 The Tachtigers insisted that style must match content, and that intimate and visceral emotions can only be expressed using an intimate and visceral writing style.

 In the same year 1884 a new element was introduced.
 Until now, the influences of the young Dutch poetry had chiefly come from the United Kingdom; they were those of Shelley, Mrs Browning, the Rossettis (Dante and Christina).
 The French naturalists now became an additional ingredient and for some time the new Dutch literature became a sort of mixture of Shelley and Zola, heady and bewildering.
 This was the great flowering moment of the new school.